AI-Driven-Highspeed-Development/ai_driven_highspeed_development_framework_bootstrapped/README.md

   - For now, you can:

-    1. Go to `https://github.com/orgs/AI-Driven-Highspeed-Development/repositories` to shop for modules (WARNING: Many are under development or outdated and may be unstable, this framework is an one man army project after all).
+    1. Go to `https://github.com/orgs/AI-Driven-Highspeed-Development/repositories` to shop for modules (WARNING: Many are under development or outdated and may be unstable, this framework is an one man army project after all 🤣).
 Or;

     2. Build your own modules: